baswerc/routes/README.md

        <td><pre>404</pre></td>
     </tr>
     <tr>
       <td colspan="2">Since <i>postForgotPassword</i> is not annotated, it is not a candidate for HTTP requests.
-This can be override using <a href="http://baswerc.github.io/routes/javadoc/org/baswell/routes/Routes.html#routeUnannotatedPublicMethods()">Routes.routeUnannotatedPublicMethods</a>
+This can be overridden using <a href="http://baswerc.github.io/routes/javadoc/org/baswell/routes/Routes.html#routeUnannotatedPublicMethods()">Routes.routeUnannotatedPublicMethods</a>
       or <a href="http://baswerc.github.io/routes/javadoc/org/baswell/routes/RoutesConfiguration.html#routeUnannotatedPublicMethods">RoutesConfiguration.routeUnannotatedPublicMethods</a>.</td>
     </tr>
     <tr>